The Top 10 CIA Conspiracy Theories

 You can view all the evidence laid out in a Documentary on YouTube called: The Clinton Chronicles.
-From exposing Bill Clintons’ hospital visits for his overuse of cocaine to his rape allegations to murderous cover-ups.
+From exposing Bill Clinton’s hospital visits for his overuse of cocaine to his rape allegations to murderous cover-ups.

 1990 Testimony of Nayirah

 The Nayirah testimony was a fictional story that the CIA and others created.
 Before the Congressional Human Rights Caucus on October 10, 1990, a 15-year-old girl shared only her first name, Nayirah.

-In 14 European countries, they kept them secret from the host country’s governments – being organized by others, such as; the CIA, which involved anti-communist endeavours, involving anti-democratic protests and fictitious terrorism.
+In 14 European countries, they kept them secret from the host country’s governments – organized by others, such as; the CIA, which involved anti-communist endeavours, involving anti-democratic protests and fictitious terrorism.

 One of if not the most thrilling books ever to be discarded by the corporate media.

 CIA Operated Black Sites

 Set up not long after the 9/11 terrorist attacks, the CIA built sites throughout the world to torture people, which would be known as the “Black Sites.”

-Claims that the United States was unlawfully holding terror defendants at secret prisons in Thailand made the Thai government in 2003 close the CIA-run prisons.
+Claims that the United States unlawfully held terror defendants at secret prisons in Thailand made the Thai government 2003 close the CIA-run prisons.